 By Brooke Willcox—Director of Digital Business Development at MNI Targeted Media

-Brooke Willcox is Director of Digital Business Development at MNI Targeted Media., and its two business units, MNI and Harpoon Digital.
-She has more than ten years’ experience in the digital media industry.
-She excels at evaluating the digital landscape and emerging trends, in order to identify prospective partners across media solutions, data partners, technology platforms, pricing models, custom campaign tracking and analytics, audience insights, verification tools, creative, and programmatic platforms.
-She oversees the contract negotiation and implementation with vendors in the space, including onboarding, training, technical integration and continual partner management and development.
+Brooke Willcox is the Director of Digital Business Development at MNI Targeted Media and its two business units, MNI and Harpoon Digital.
+With more than ten years’ experience in the digital media industry, Brooke excels at evaluating the digital landscape and emerging trends, to identify prospective partners across media solutions, data partners, technology platforms, pricing models, custom campaign tracking and analytics, audience insights, verification tools, creative, and programmatic platforms.